Think you’ve seen and done all that Melbourne has to offer? Think again. Here’s an epic list of unique things to do in

 15. Go on a ghost tour

-There are plenty of opportunities to get a little bit spooky in Melbourne.
+There are plenty of opportunities for spooky sightings in Melbourne.

 Lantern Ghost Tours offer a bunch of tours, from Pentridge Prison, to Williamstown and a walk through “Old Melbourne” after dark.

-There are also a few tours on at the Old Melbourne Gaol after hours… I was properly frightened during the ghost tour there!
+There are also a few tours on at the Old Melbourne Gaol after hours… I was properly frightened during a ghost tour there!

 16. Explore Open House Melbourne